BDC Hamburger Icon

 Open row

-Business productivity is the efficiency at which business tasks can be completed during a certain period of time.
-Numerous factors can positively or negatively affect the rate of business productivity, and a company must fully understand these factors to optimize its operations.
+Business productivity is the efficiency at which business tasks can be completed during a specific period.
+Numerous factors can positively or negatively affect business productivity rates, and companies must fully understand these factors to optimize their operations.

-When evaluating the factors that affect business productivity, consider how they intersect with other workplace aspects.
-A business needs to balance staff morale, profits and goals to achieve optimal efficiency.
+When evaluating the factors that impact business productivity, consider how they intersect with other workplace aspects.
+A business must balance staff morale, profits and goals to achieve optimal efficiency.
 A high productivity rate is only as good as how long it can be maintained.
-Keep reading for ways to improve business productivity in the workplace – and what to avoid.
+Keep reading for ways to improve business productivity in the workplace — and learn what to avoid.

 How to increase business productivity

-Here are some specific strategies and valuable tools you can employ to increase productivity at your business.
+Here are some specific strategies and valuable tools you can employ to increase small business productivity.

 Countless hours are wasted each year documenting and recording information with paper forms.
-Workflow automation software can help businesses save thousands of hours (translation: dollars) that would otherwise be wasted on form-filling.
-Further, by transitioning to digital from manual systems, recordkeeping becomes automatic as well, which will save additional time in the future.
+However, workflow automation software can help businesses save thousands of hours (translation: dollars) that would otherwise be wasted filling out forms.
+Further, by transitioning to digital from manual systems, recordkeeping also becomes automatic, saving additional time in the future.

 Did You Know?Did you know

-A happy employee is a productive employee, and one of the most important predictors of employee satisfaction is work flexibility.
-People like having choices and freedom, so provide it in the form of flextime, telecommuting options or simply more vacation time.
-This gives team members the freedom to choose how to be the most effective in their role while increasing employee morale.
-Even encouraging and providing time for self-care can improve workplace productivity.
+A happy employee is a productive employee, and work flexibility is one of the most vital predictors of employee satisfaction.
+People like having choices and freedom, so consider accommodating flextime, telecommuting options, generous PTO policies, or simply more vacation time.
+Your team members will be free to choose how to be as effective as possible in their roles while enjoying increased morale.
+Even encouraging and providing time for self-care can improve workplace productivity

-The myth that employees can’t be productive while working at home was effectively shattered with the COVID-19 pandemic.
+The myth that employees can’t be productive while working from home was effectively shattered during the COVID-19 pandemic.
 As many employees were forced out of the office, countless companies maintained or even increased productivity.
-Research from Gartner shows how even cutting out an office commute can boost productivity, so it’s worth considering that kind of flexibility for your team.
-But if you’re still concerned that home-based workers won’t make enough effort, there is plenty of software that helps you track remote staffers’ productivity.
+Research from Gartner shows how even cutting out an office commute can boost productivity, so it’s worth considering this kind of flexibility for your team.

 FYIDid you know

-A survey from Skynova found that almost 50% of respondents consider a flexible schedule more important than their salary.
+A survey from Skynova found almost 50 percent of respondents consider a flexible schedule more important than their salary.

-Implementing an organizational system for tracking employee responsibilities and workloads can streamline operations and make them more efficient.
+Implementing an organizational system for tracking employee responsibilities and workloads can streamline operations and make your business more efficient.
 Such systems can help teams communicate regularly and effectively about long-term projects or goals.
-Scrum, for example, has teams meet daily to discuss their workloads from the previous day, the workloads for the coming day, and any impediments they face.
+For example, in the Scrum methodology, teams meet daily to discuss their workloads from the previous day, the workloads for the coming day, and any impediments they face.
 These discussion points allow the team to sync on responsibilities and collectively find ways to overcome roadblocks.

-Employees, as previously discussed, are most productive when satisfied and engaged.
-Staffers who fall into a monotonous routine will find themselves discontented, so it’s crucial to engage with them and make the days feel less repetitious.
-No one wants to be just a cog in a machine, so encourage active learning and the development of personal and professional skills.
-Provide opportunities for employees to develop personal hobbies or to take on new professional duties.
+We know employees are most productive when they’re satisfied and engaged.
+Staffers who fall into a monotonous routine will find themselves discontented, so improving employee engagement is crucial.
+No one wants to be a cog in a machine, so encourage active learning and the development of personal and professional skills.
+Provide professional growth opportunities for employees, encourage them to develop new hobbies, and offer chances to take on new professional duties.

 Don’t think your office design matters?
 Think again.
 Providing access to natural light in the workplace can directly impact a person’s positivity, with doctors at UCLA reporting that natural light improves mood and increases happiness.
 As established, this increased positivity impacts productivity in the long term.